 Applications for housing and residence hall rent/fee information may be obtained in the Office of Student Services and the Business Office.
-Housing is available on the Hamilton Campus and the Fayette Campus.
+Housing is available on the Fayette Campus.

 Payment Of Tuition And Fees

 All tuition and fees required of any student at Bevill State are due at the time of registration.
 A student is not officially registered until tuition and fees are paid or assumed by financial assistance.